-And right now, law is a very inefficient industry, which could really use the benefit of technology.
+And right now, legal services are a very inefficient industry, which could really use the benefit of technology.
 But these things cost money and law firms are in a very challenging place to raise money.

-Besides the partnership model, the other way for law firms to raise money is for the managing partners or CEOs to borrow money personally from the bank.
-That’s a lot of risk, and certainly not one that risk adverse lawyers would be willing to take.
+Besides the partnership model, the other way for law firms to raise money is for managing partners or CEOs to borrow money personally from the bank.
+That’s a lot of risks, and certainly, not one that risk-averse lawyers would be willing to take.

-A company needs to be able to raise $50m+ to build out technology, marketing and education campaigns, to build out internal structures, and to build out the team.
+A company needs to be able to raise $50m+ to build out the technology, marketing, and education campaigns, to build out internal structures, and to build out the team.

 You also need to have a little cushion for when things don’t go exactly as you planned, which always happens in business, regardless of how much you plan and how smart you are.

 These things, if you want to roll it out across the country and truly innovate the industry, is going to cost lots of money.
 Further, there is no way that a law firm can do that with their own resources or through cash flow.

 It would take a hundred years for them to save up enough money through cash flow to achieve their goals.
 So, we’re stuck in this place right now where law firms cannot deliver the ideal customer service.

 We are fortunate and unfortunate because we are stretching at the seams and we cannot expand until we raise capital.

 We don’t really want people to call us right now because we cannot service that many clients without building out the proper team.

 Our law firm doesn’t want to do what some law firms do in this situation.
 Some lawyers basically collect boxes of files and then they get to it when they can, and they just keep these people waiting.
 I don’t want that to be ClearWay Law.